UK business demands Brexit clarity but PM May provides none

 “The clock is ticking, so government and the EU need to get a move on...
 First of all sorting out, with clarity, details on a transitional arrangement.”

+“If business conditions moving forward mean the UK is not competitive, then we will have to make the decision to adjust and do something else,” said Steven Armstrong, Ford’s president for Europe, Middle East and Africa.

+“Which is why it’s very important that we get a clear view of what the final agreement (with the EU) is going to be and assurances that we have the transition agreement for a period of time so we can plan and adjust accordingly.”

-BT (BT.L), Britain’s biggest telecoms company, said that unless businesses were clear by the beginning of 2018 about the terms of a transitional period they would need to plan for a damaging “hard Brexit”.
+BT (BT.L), Britain’s biggest telecoms company, said unless businesses were clear by early 2018 about the terms of a transition they would need to plan for a damaging “hard Brexit”.

 Ever since the June 2016 EU referendum, business leaders have been calling on the government to give them clarity about how Brexit will look, though ministers say that is impossible, given that the exit terms have still to be negotiated.